Kafr Abbush: Ottoman era

 Kafr 'Abbush was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared under the name of Abbush in the tax registers as being in the Nahiya of Bani Sa'b, part of Nablus Sanjak.
 It had a population of 19 Muslim households.
 The villagers paid a fixed tax rate of 33.3% on various agricultural products, such as wheat, barley, summer crops, olive trees, goats and/or beehives, in addition to "occasional revenues" and a press for olive oil or grape syrup; a total of 4,974 akçe.

+In the 16th century, he neighboring village of Beit Jiffa was listed as inhabited, but it became abandoned before the 19th century, with its land being absorbed by Kafr 'Abbush.

 In 1838, Robinson noted Kefr 'Abush as a village in Beni Sa'ab district, west of Nablus.
 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Kafr 'Abbush in the former confines of the Forest of Arsur (Ar.
 Al-Ghaba) in the coastal plain, west of the village.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Kafr Abbush as: "a stone village of moderate size, on steep round hill, with a few olives.
 It is supplied by cisterns.
 The ground is very rugged near it."